Cataract surgery recovery: 8 tips to minimize recovery time

-Uncomplicated cataract surgery often takes no longer than about 10 minutes to perform.
-But immediately after the surgery, you will need to rest in a recovery area until you are less groggy from sedation or anesthesia.
+Uncomplicated cataract surgery usually takes no longer than about 10 minutes to perform.
+Immediately after the surgery, you will rest in a recovery area until you are less groggy from sedation or anesthesia.
 Typically this takes about 30 minutes to an hour.

 You must have someone available to drive you home after the procedure.
 You'll be given a pair of sunglasses to wear on the trip home to protect your eye from bright light and glare.

 If you are sleepy or tired when you get home, you might want to rest in bed for a few hours.
-Depending on your cataract surgeon's advice, you may be able to remove the protective shield placed over your eye within several hours after the procedure.
+Depending on the advice you receive from your cataract surgeon, you may be able to remove the protective shield placed over your eye within several hours after the procedure.

 Just remember that you will need to tape the shield back over your eye at night or during naps, for protection while you recover from cataract surgery, at least for several days.